Meeting Etiquette Guidance

 It’s important to speak clearly and concisely.
 Enunciating your words can get around any muffled microphones or poor-sounding speakers.

-TIP: Think about where your microphone is, and check that nothing is interfering with the sound.
+Handy tip: Think about where your microphone is, and check that nothing is interfering with the sound.

 Sharing your screen